Michaelrecycle/Forkify/README.md

 # Forkify
 Javascript 2021 Mastery Udemy course

-This is an udemy course project taught by Jonas Schmedtmann (https://www.udemy.com/course/the-complete-javascript-course/), which I highly recommend to anyone who wants to achieve expertise in javascript.
+This is an udemy course project taught by Jonas Schmedtmann (https://www.udemy.com/course/the-complete-javascript-course/), which I highly recommend to anyone who wants to advance in Javascript.

 The main concepts utilized in this project are: